RELATES TO: KRS 36.450, 216A.080, 216A.090

-(4)(a) After the sixty (60) day grace period, in order to apply for reinstatement, an individual with a terminated license shall have his license reinstated upon payment of the reinstatement fee established in 201 KAR 6:060.
+(4)(a) After the sixty (60) day grace period, in order to apply for reinstatement, an individual with a terminated license shall submit a completed Reinstatement Application and pay the reinstatement fee established in 201 KAR 6:060.

-(b) A person who applies for reinstatement after termination of his license shall not be required to meet current licensure requirements, except those established in 201 KAR 6:070, Section 10, if reinstatement application is made within two (2) years from the date of termination.
+(b) A person who applies for reinstatement after expiration of a license shall not be required to meet current licensure requirements, except those established in 201 KAR 6:070, Section 10, if reinstatement application is made within two (2) years from the date of expiration.